Posted September 2017 by NZCU Baywide

 2. Tap into your emergency savings fund

 Have you ever put money aside for a rainy day?
-Stuffed it under the bed, in a closet, or - better still - deposited it into a high interest savings account?
+Stuffed it under the bed, in a closet, or - better still - deposited it into a high interest savings account or invested it for a fixed term?
 A financial emergency is the exact kind of rainy day scenario that these funds were made for, so it’s time to break open that piggy bank and get your hands dirty.

 Saving is difficult at the best of times, so your emergency fund might not be large enough to cover all of your expenses, but don’t panic!
 Even a small amount of cash kept in reserve can help get the ball rolling while you wait for finance or insurance to clear.